sleak-lbl/weekly-emails/items/dynamic.md

-## Dynamic Linking Is Default in New AY
+## Dynamic Linking Is Now Default on Cori

-When the new CDT/19.11 is set as default at the time of the Allocation Year transition tomorrow, the default linking mode on Cori will change from static to dynamic.
+With the change in default software environment for the new allocation year, the default linking mode on Cori is now dynamic.

 For best performance with dynamically linked executables running on the compute nodes, we recommend storing your executable on `/global/common/software/<your_proj>` instead of the community file system.
-Note that /global/common is mounted as read-write on login nodes, and read-only on compute nodes.
+Note that i`/global/common` is mounted as read-write on login nodes, and read-only on compute nodes.

-If, after the default linking mode changes, you prefer to use static linking as default (e.g., for workflow or performance reasons), you can set:
+If you prefer to use static linking as default (e.g., for workflow or performance reasons), you can set:
 ```
 % export CRAYPE_LINK_TYPE=static
 ```